WordPress Speed Killer

 2. Too many and uncompressed images

-3. Uncompressed and not summarized code
+3. Uncompressed and not summarised code

-4. Missing above the fold optimization
+4. Missing above the fold optimisation

 5. Websites far too big